 Why Do We Need Electrolytes for Hydration?

-- allow our nerves to transmit impulses
+- our nerves to transmit impulses

-- allow our muscles to contract
+- our muscles to contract

 Think of electrolytes like the oil in a car’s engine.
 They don’t fuel the engine, but are absolutely necessary to keep everything running without fail.
-Electrolytes optimize physiology, ensuring that we are alert, responsive, and healthy.
+Electrolytes help to optimize physiology, ensuring that we are alert, responsive, and healthy.

 As athletes, we know our bodies well.
 We know when we’ve had a hard workout- oftentimes we are left with exhaustion, cramping, excessive sweating, heart palpitations, headaches or even mental fatigue.
 All of these can be SIGNS that we are missing key minerals.
 Take cramping for example: Cramping is your body’s natural, and oftentimes painful, way of letting you know that it is running on fumes, alerting you to the need for immediate electrolyte replenishment before more bodily systems are affected.

 Think about this: our cardiac, nervous, digestive, and muscular systems ALL depend on adequate electrolyte levels.
 If not, our bodies will QUICKLY go downhill.

 How Does Sweating Affect Hydration for Athletes?

 Athletes tend to sweat much more than the average untrained person.
 When the body starts to overheat, the nervous system stimulates sweat glands, which prompts the body to begin sweating to cool the body down.